 Once logged in, we may track your use of the site, such as number and nature of downloads, bookmarked pages, comments and so forth.
 This is to help us with the running of the site.

 What we do with your data

 We will NEVER share your private data with anyone else, other than in anonymised form (such as writing a report about the number of sales we have had or collating statistics).

 We do not store any payment information about you, this is held privately by our payment provider.

-Our servers are hosted in the UK and come under English law.
-As far as we have been told this does not allow any other party (such as the NSA or GCHQ) to access your data without asking us first, but unfortunately there is no guarantee of this - it is quite beyond our control, as it is throughout the web.
+As far as we are aware, this does not allow any other party (such as the NSA or GCHQ) to access your data without asking us first, but unfortunately there is no guarantee of this - it is quite beyond our control.
 If this troubles you, check out the campaigns from stopwatching.us, the EFF and the Open Rights Group.

 To date, we have never been asked to provide information on anyone.